-Since 2018, three rounds of inter-Korean summits and two rounds of U.S.-DPRK summits, as well as the meeting at Panmunjom among President Moon Jae-in, President Donald Trump and Chairman Kim Jong Un on June 30, 2019, have revitalized the discussions on the establishment of a peace regime on the Korean Peninsula.
+The discussions on a peace regime resumed as a series of summit meetings were held in 2018 and 2019, such as inter-Korean summits on Apr.
+27, May 26, and Sept.
+18-28, 2018, US-DPRK summits on Jun.
+12, 2018 and Feb.
+27-28, 2019, and the meeting at Panmunjom among the leaders of the two Koreas and the US on Jun.30, 2019.
 In the Panmunjom Declaration on Peace, Prosperity and Reunification of the Korean Peninsula, adopted at the first inter-Korean summit in 2018, the two sides agreed to declare the end of war in 2018, the year which marked the 65th anniversary of the Armistice Agreement, and actively promote the holding of trilateral meetings involving the two sides and the U.S., or quadrilateral meetings involving the two sides, the U.S. and China, with a view to replacing the Armistice Agreement with a peace agreement and establishing a permanent and solid peace regime.
-In addition, in the Joint Statement signed by the leaders of the U.S. and North Korea, the two sides agreed to join their efforts to build a lasting and stable peace regime on the Korean Peninsula.
+In addition, in the Joint Statement signed by the leaders of the U.S. and North Korea on 12 June in Singapore, the two sides agreed to join their efforts to build a lasting and stable peace regime on the Korean Peninsula.
+However, talks with North Korea have been in a deadlock since the failure to reach an agreement at the US-DPRK Summit in Hanoi, Vietnam, in February 2019.